 Sara Smollett is a Site Reliability Engineer at Google, where she has also worked on many diversity efforts.
 She has previously worked for the Wikimedia Foundation, is an occasional Wikipedia editor, and has led a Wikipedia editathon at Grace Hopper Celebration of Women in Computing.
 She is a lifelong learner and holds a BA in mathematics from Simon's Rock, an MA in philosophy from Tufts, and a certificate in computational linguistics from San Jose State.
 Her computer interests include Linux, security, privacy, and pseudonymity.
 She collects yellow pigs.

-Sarah Stierch is a museumist, open culture advocate and Wikipedian.
+Sarah Stierch is a museumist, open culture advocate and Wikimedian.
 She is a prominent voice in Wikipedia, which she has edited since 2004.
 Since 2011, she has been serving as a leading voice in regarding the prominent gender gap in Wikipedia and related projects.
-Stierch currently serves as OpenGLAM Coordinator for the United States, working with cultural institutions to free materials and collections content under open and free licenses.
-She also has her own consulting firm, focusing around open culture, open data, and open curatorial practice.
+Stierch currently serves as Community Coordinator for the Program Evaluation & Design team at the Wikimedia Foundation.
+She is also Wikipedian in Residence at the World Digital Library.
+Stierch runs her own consulting firm, focusing around open culture, open data, and open curatorial practice.
 Her work has been featured in Jezebel, Gawker, the Independent, Smithsonian, TechCrunch, and The Huffington Post.
 You can follow her on Twitter at @sarah_stierch.

 Ellie Young has overseen the operational and administrative functions of several San Francisco Bay Area not-for-profit organizations.
 She is presently the Conference Coordinator for the Wikimedia Foundation.
 Ellie was formerly the Executive Director of USENIX Association, which puts on conferences that are essential to the community of computing engineers, sysadmins, academics, and researchers.
 Prior to that, Ellie worked at the University of California Press and at the Boalt Hall School of Law at UC Berkeley.
 She has been active in many efforts and committees to encourage women to participate in computer science and computer engineering research and education at all levels.